 9. White Cedar

 If you live in the Central North and the Northeastern parts of the US, you may have come across the white cedar.
-The white cedar – also known by many names such as the bead tree, Texas umbrella, China Ball tree, and Persian lilac, is a small to medium-sized tree that is commonly used for fences, canoes, posts, and outdoor furniture (like this gorgeous potting bench).
+The white cedar, also known by many names such as the bead tree, Texas umbrella, China Ball tree, and Persian lilac, is a small to medium-sized tree that is commonly used for fences, canoes, posts, and outdoor furniture.

-When your pets get in contact with any white cedar leaves of bark, they will most likely show symptoms like vomiting, diarrhea, salivation, weakness, and other neurological issues such as depression and seizures.
+When your pets come in contact with any white cedar leaves or bark, they will most likely show symptoms like vomiting, diarrhea, salivation, weakness, and other neurological issues, such as depression and seizures.

 10. Marijuana